JackSzwergold/Writing/memories/Needed Some Closure.md

 ***

-*Needed Some Closure: The Second Time I Saw Return of the Jedi (c) Copyright by Jack Szwergold; written June 17, 2015.
+*Needed Some Closure: The Second Time I Saw Return of the Jedi (c) Copyright by Jack Szwergold; written on June 17, 2015.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*